Vagif Mausoleum: The monument

 The construction of the mausoleum started in the 1970s and was completed in 1982.
 It was inaugurated by then the First Secretary of Communist Party of Azerbaijan, Heydar Aliyev.

 The mausoleum was built by sculptor A. Mustafayev based on the design by a member of the National Academy of Sciences Abdul Vakhab Salamzade and well-known architect E.I.
 Kanukov.
 It is located in the southwestern part of Shusha, by the Jidir Duzu plain, where the poet was killed and is a part of Shusha State Historical and Architectural Reserve.
-The design of the mausoleum follows the pattern of Azerbaijani mausoleums architectural compositions such as Nizami Mausoleum in Ganja.
+The design of the mausoleum follows the pattern of Azerbaijani mausoleum architectural compositions such as Nizami Mausoleum in Ganja.
 It is 18 meters tall.

 The bottom part of the monument is built with reddish Karabakh marble plates, white and grey marble.
 Aluminium is used for the decoration pattern in the entire length of the mausoleum.
 The poet's name was engraved above the entrance door.

 Azerbaijani state media has claimed that the mausoleum has been vandalized by Armenian forces following the capture of Shusha in 1992.
 The state of the mausoleum steadily deteriorated during the Armenian control over the town from 1992 to 2020.
 On 17 March 2021, the reconstruction of the mausoleum was announced.
-On 29 August, 2021, the president of Azerbaijan, Ilham Aliyev, inaugurated the restored mausoleum.
+On 29 August 2021, the president of Azerbaijan, Ilham Aliyev, inaugurated the restored mausoleum.